 Having been born at an early age, Mike was home schooled, leaving at thirty with no qualifications whatsoever.
 He did however have one life skill, a dubious sense of rhythm, as anyone who has seen him drum can testify.

 A chance meeting with a strange man named Vin led to him joining the world famous Crowded Scouse and it is in that very same band that he plies his musical trade today.

 A master of 4/4 and even 3/4 time, he is the bedrock of the band and undoubtedly the third best looking.

-'Wild' Al is the band's most recent aquisition having formerly been a part-time international man of mystery.
+Big Al recently returned to the band having taken time out to be a part-time international man of mystery.

 Born and raised in the jungles of the People's Republic of Bootle, a life in music was always his most likely path and he sees re-joining Crowded Scouse as the pinnacle of his career.